NoBrainerGames/nobrainergames.github.io/_posts/2024-12-31-milestone-post-for-2024.md

 3. GPU-driven animation of skeletal meshes loaded from gltf2 asset files for efficient crowd animation.
 4. Force-based rigid body physics based on particles implemented with compute shaders, supporting >98k simultaneous collisions at 120+ FPS on an Apple M2 Pro machine.
 5. Custom ECS that supports usage across DLL boundaries, used for hot code reloading and plug-in functionality.
 6. Nim to HLSL transpiler with shader reflection, enabling rapid prototyping and unit tests that are run on CPU.
-Try out the WIP [playground](https://nobrainergames.com/playground.html) to see the transpiler working.
+Try out the (very) WIP [playground](https://nobrainergames.com/playground.html) to see the transpiler working.

  There are quite a few missing elements that need to be implemented to get the demo to a playable state.
-For instance there is still no sound engine, although my partner [Anna del Rosario](https://www.linkedin.com/in/annadelro) who is a talented music producer decided to have some fun with it by adding sound post-recording.
-Another obvious missing piece is lighting which is currently in development.
+For instance there is still no sound subsystem, although my partner [Anna del Rosario](https://www.linkedin.com/in/annadelro) who is a talented music producer decided to have some fun with it by adding sound post-recording.
+Another missing piece is lighting which is currently in development.

-While there is still a metric ton of research, development and QA to be done, I would love to get in touch with Nim/XR/graphics/game devs out there to learn and share ideas.
-Check out my [blog](https://nobrainergames.com/) for more details on the project.
+While there is still a metric ton of research, development and QA to be done, I would love to get in touch with Nim/XR/graphics/game devs and founders out there to learn and share ideas.
+Check out my [blog](https://nobrainergames.com/) for more details on the project and contact information.
 I am in the process of opensourcing parts of the code in my [github account](https://github.com/n0bra1n3r) and will be looking forward to feedback on it, so feel free to follow/watch!

 By the way, I used [meshy.ai](https://www.meshy.ai/) to create the demo assets which saved me an unimaginable amount time and cognitive bandwidth.

+#vr #game #graphics #shaders #engine #ai #nim #cpp #diligentgraphics #meshyai

 <iframe
     width="641"